ubccpsc/507/README.md

 * *NavTracks: The Next Generation.* This paper evaluated the existing NavTracks tool to determine how the tool worked in practice and to suggest future avenues for research in this space.

 * *File Recommendation Based on File Interactions: A Clustering Approach to File Recommendations.* A new approach for leveraging code navigation paths (in a similar manner to NavTracks) was developed and the quality of the recommended artifacts evaluated.

-* *Evaluation of Canada Health Infowayʼs Message Builder API and its documentation.* The authors evaluated the Infoway API and documentation to gain insight into the ease-of-use of this API by end-user developers.

 ### Late Submissions